 I did not have high expectations because I know I have some deep-rooted issues from childhood trauma that had caused me great distress for decades and didn't expect them to be resolved by a few sessions.
 I was amazed to discover that it did help in the few sessions which made me realize, I should have gotten therapy sooner instead of anguishing about it for years.

 The sessions I've had were amazing and made a difference: How it was fluid and dynamic and dealt with whatever I was dealing with at the moment in time.
-How Jimmy manages to root to something based on what I say and we go down that rabbit hole to pull out the subconscious that I have no awareness to be aware about.
+How my therapist managed to root out something based on what I say and we go down that rabbit hole to pull out the subconscious that I have no awareness to be aware about.
 The exercises we did that actually made a difference.